arjan-tools/docs/docs.md

     - **reject:** error

 **stackExists(stackName)**
-- **description:** check if a given cloudFormation stack exists. if the stack doesnt exist, the promise resolves with a null value.
+- **description:** Check if a given CloudFormation stack exists.
+If the stack does not exists, the promise resolves with a null value.
 - **params: (stackName)**
     - **stackName:** string: name of the stack
 - **returns:** Promise(resolve, reject)